 After taking part in this lively workshop, your students (and you!) will be eager to learn more about math and technology.

-BEGINNER'S CODING WORKSHOP
+BEGINNER'S CODING WORKSHOP (grades K and up)

 In our increasingly technological world, it's important that all children have the opportunity to learn computer science.
 This workshop introduces students to the logical thinking and basic programming concepts needed to understand computers.
 Using Blockly, an easy-to-learn graphical system, students will soon be running simple computer programs that they've written themselves.